stoeckley/Eat-Static/README.md

 ;; {:e :hi, :w 1.1, :q 55, :a 1, :c 3, :b 2, :d 4}

 ```
-Another application of this tool is to create specific "sub-classed" default versions of types by supplying a default value in ```blend``` for a previously described required parameter.
+One application of this tool is to create specific "sub-classed" default versions of types by supplying a default value in ```blend``` for a previously described required parameter, or a previous default value.

 ##### inheritance -- which type gets the control?